Eligible essential public assets - DRFA

 DRFA eligibility requires a YES to all the following DRFA criteria:

-• Is the asset owned and maintained or operated and maintained by an eligible undertaking, i.e. a local government or a state government agency?
+• Is the asset owned and operated by an eligible undertaking, or operated and maintained by an eligible undertaking under a demonstrated agreement with the asset owner also an eligible undertaking, i.e. a local government under or state government agency?

 • Is the operation of the asset provided free of charge or at a rate that is 50 per cent or lower in the cost to provide the service?